dwrobel/flatcam/README.md

 - Gerber Editor: added some messages to warn user if no selection exists when trying to do aperture deletion or aperture geometry deletion
 - fixed version check
 - added custom mouse cursors for some tools in Gerber Editor
-- Gerber Editor: work in progress to add multiple modes of drawing for the Region Tool
+- Gerber Editor: added multiple modes to lay a Region: 45-degrees, reverse 45-degrees, 90-degrees, reverse 90-degrees and free-angle.
+Added also key shortcuts 'T' and 'R' to cycle forward, respectively in reverse through the modes.

 16.04.2019